 ACS Certified Degree

-When you complete your chemistry major or joint chem-bio major at Harvey Mudd College, you have the opportunity to earn a degree that is also certified by the American Chemical Society.
+When you complete your chemistry major, joint chem-bio or joint chem-climate major at Harvey Mudd College, you have the opportunity to earn a degree that is also certified by the American Chemical Society.
 Earning an American Chemical Society certified chemistry degree means that Harvey Mudd has prepared you for a wide variety of careers relying on chemistry knowledge and skills.
 On your resume, you can specify that you earned an ACS certified degree from an ACS-approved Chemistry department, and employers will know you have both completed a broad-based and rigorous chemistry major (i.e., the certified degree) and graduated from a Chemistry department that meets high standards (i.e., the approved program).
-The American Chemical Society provides some more detail with this brief letter.
-The American Chemical Society.
+All ACS certified degree graduates can connect with the world’s largest scientific community by activating a free three-year membership with the American Chemical Society.